 All children have a right to a free public appropriate education, regardless of immigration status or religious beliefs.
+Therefore, LMSV's policies include, but are not limited to, refraining from collecting national origin information during the school enrollment process, accepting all forms of evidence listed in California Education Code section 48002 for the purpose of verifying student age, and not including citizenship status, immigration status, place of birth, or any other information indicative of national origin as directory information.
 Please visit the State of California's Attorney General's "Know Your Rights" page at https://oag.ca.gov/immigrant/rights.